 Tom Williams gets his hands dirty while working on the Tsuraku Water Supply Project

-The SOIL Fund's first project was conducted at the edge of the Amazon basin rainforest in Ecuador in 2009.
-Two IECA teams traveled to the area to provide erosion and sediment control guidance for installation of a pipeline through the jungle from a water intake structure to a water storage tank and village school as well as hands-on soil stabilization instruction.
-The teams included Tom Williams (CPESC), Nancy Roth Williams, Jeff DeGraffenried, and Meredith Jackson.
-Ricardo Schmalbach, Executive President of Geosolutions Synthetic S.A. in Quito, Ecuador, provided a liner for the water storage tank.
-The project was conducted in cooperation with the Engineers Without Borders student chapter at the University of Arizona.
+The SOIL Fund's first project took place in 2009 in the village of Tsuraku, at the edge of the Amazon basin in Ecuador.
+SOIL Fund teams traveled to the area to give erosion and sediment control guidance in conjunction with installation of a pipeline from a water intake structure to a water storage tank and village school.
+We also provided hands-on instruction in soil stabilization.
+Tom Williams (IECA Mountain States Chapter) led the team which included students from the University of Arizona.
+Ricardo Schmalbach (IECA Iberoamerican Chapter), President of Geosolutions Synthetic S.A. in Quito, Ecuador, provided a liner for the water storage tank.

 In 2012, the SOIL Fund provided support to Will Mahoney who made a three-month around-the-world trip visiting 26 countries and territories on 5 continents.
 He attended international erosion conferences in New Zealand, China, Serbia, and Spain; spoke at three of these conferences about the SOIL Fund project in Malingua Pamba, Ecuador; met with erosion control professionals in several other countries; and observed erosion and sedimentation control projects and problems while participating in field trips.
 Will has documented his travels in a blog titled Erosion Control Around the World.

 Today, the blog is managed and edited by IECA's marketing manager, Laura Clark.
 Articles and postings are submitted by the fund's ambassadors who travel around the world to support the SOIL Fund's mission.